domarp-j/yaba-react-client/README.md

 - Open up a new terminal
 - Bash into the `yaba-react-client` container (see Running Commands section)
-- Run `yarn sass:watch` so that changes to Sass files are automatically registered
+- Run `yarn sass:build` whenever you make changes to Sass files.

 Important note: If you add any Sass files to the `src/app/components` directory, run `yarn sass:build`.
 Doing so will run a script that automatically adds the necessary imports to the main `index.scss` file.